geological-survey-of-queensland/geological-properties-database/README.md

 #### Survey
 * The one-off event of examination of a geological or administrative feature.
 * The type of exploration work.
+* THe survey can be of the feature as a whole, or a sub-set of the feature (a site).
 * Examples: seismic survey, geochemical survey, gravity survey, magnetotelluric survey.
 * See [Exploration Work Types](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/Exploration%20work%20type.md)
 * See [GSQ Survey Profile](https://github.com/geological-survey-of-queensland/gsq-survey-profile)